Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 It is well written and easy to read.
 It is well organized and to the point.
 There is no fluff.
 It’s simply great content.

 What I liked most about the book is that it focuses on the mindset and big picture thinking of successful network marketers.

-I know this is something a lot of people struggle with.
+I know that is something a lot of people struggle with.

 What Could Be Improved About the Book

 No book is perfect.
 The only things I thought that could be improved in the book is if Mr. Gara spent more time talking about what he actually did to build his business.